xalisci/developer.chrome.com/site/en/blog/third-party-origin-trials/index.md

 Check [Chrome Platform Status](https://www.chromestatus.com/features/5691464711405568) for updates on progress with third-party origin trials.

-## How to register for a third-party origin trial
+## Register for a third-party origin trial

 1. Select a trial from the [list of active trials](https://developers.chrome.com/origintrials/#/trials/active).